 4. Minor Violations.
 Minor violations should not normally be documented in inspection reports.
 However, to the extent that documentation is necessary, the standard language should be used: “This failure constitutes a violation of minor significance and is not subject to formal enforcement action.”

 5. Enforcement Discretion.
 There are various subsections under the Enforcement Policy in Section 3 where discretion is exercised and formal citations are not issued.
 The approval of the Director, Office of Enforcement, in consultation with the Deputy Executive Director as warranted, is required for exercising discretion of the type described in Section 3.
-Where discretion is being reviewed for a violation that meets the criteria of Section 3 of the Enforcement Policy, the subject report should state: “Discretion is being exercised after consultation with the Office of Enforcement pursuant to Section 3 of the Enforcement Policy and a violation is not being issued.
+Where discretion is being reviewed for a violation that meets the criteria of Section 3 of the Enforcement Policy, the subject report should state: “Discretion is being exercised after consultation with the Office of Enforcement pursuant to Section 3 of the Enforcement Policy and a violation is not being issued.”

 Supporting Details and Discussions of Safety Significance.
 The discussion of noncompliance issues must be sufficiently detailed to substantiate any NRC safety and regulatory concerns and to support any enforcement sanction the NRC may choose to issue.
 At a minimum, for a violation, the report should state: